EU sees big gaps in nuclear talks but Iran 'commitment' to deal

 Iran denies that its declared civilian atomic energy programme is a front for developing the means to make nuclear weapons.
 But its restrictions on U.N. inspections and Western intelligence about bomb-relevant research have raised concerns.

-(Additional reporting by Steve Gutterman in Moscow, Mehrdad Balali in Dubai and Steve Holland in Washington, editing by Mark Heinrich)
+(Additional reporting by Steve Gutterman in Moscow and Mehrdad Balali in Dubai, editing by Mark Heinrich)